jkasanjian/image-compressor/README.md

 # svd-image-compressor

-This Python 3 program can compress a black and white image using singular value decomposition.
+This Python 3 application can compress a black and white image using singular value decomposition.

 The image is converted to a matrix with each element having the black intensity value of a pixel, and operated on using self implemented Matrix and Vector classes.
 The program uses image.py to